marcelpatrick/Step-by-Step-Nvidia-Isaac-SIM-Tutorial-Training-a-Model-With-Synthetic-Data/README.md

 Save the file.

-4- Fix step 7 "Visualize Model Performance on Real World Data" . the original notebook tries to fetch results from the wrong folder using wrong file names.
+4- Fix step 7 "Visualize Model Performance on Real World Data"
+- the original notebook tries to fetch results from the wrong folder using wrong file names. (this wasn't in the Nvidia original documentation).
 Replace the original code by this one:
 ```
 from IPython.display import Image
 import glob